tc39/proposal-smart-pipelines/readme.md

 ### Goals

 <summary>
-There are fourteen ordered Goals that the smart body syntax tries to fulfill, which may be summarized,
+There are sixteen ordered Goals that the smart body syntax tries to fulfill, which may be summarized,
 “Don’t break my code,”<br>
 “Don’t make me overthink,”<br>